wisdom1456/neat-starter/src/posts/practiceareas/resisting-arrest-fleeing-and-attempting-to-elude.md

 ---
-title: Resisting Arrest, Fleeing and Attempting to Elude
+title: What to do if charged with Resisting Arrest
 description: Resisting an officer – with or without violence – is a common arrest, especially to those not originally the subject of the original investigation.
 author: Bernhardt Riley